 The DC universe has countless villains that fans would love to see in movies.
 Though he’s powerful, Steppenwolf is not one of them.
 You obviously can’t have the biggest villain in the entire franchise appear this early on, but the precursor baddies need to be interesting as well.
 Otherwise, no one will stay for the whole journey.
 The films appeal to a wider demographic of people than just the comics.
 My friend, a hardcore comic geek and the sort of person who would recognize Steppenwolf, was confused why they would use such an unknown villain.
 The flat, predictable way he was written definitely didn’t get him any more credit with fans, old or new.
 It just makes them want someone, anyone, better.

 1: Wasted Talent

-Justice League wasted a lot of potential.
+Justice League wasted a lot of potentials.
 But its biggest sin was the underused talent.
 Gal Gadot was the most obvious example.
 Her powerful presence from Wonder Woman was summarily erased in the movie.
 Ben Affleck, Jason Momoa, and Ezra Miller have all been great actors in past roles.
 While they all made the best of what the were given, there wasn’t much material given.
-So, basically every hero felt lacking.
+So, basically, every hero felt lacking.
 The supporting cast was squandered even more.
 With the likes of J.K.
-Simmons, Diane Lane, and Amy Adams (and more), Justice League had a swath of wonderful actors who were cheated with terrible lines and miniscule screen time.
+Simmons, Diane Lane, and Amy Adams (and more), Justice League had a swath of wonderful actors who were cheated with terrible lines and minuscule screen time.
 The problem isn’t that Justice League had nothing to work with.
-It was the film trying to have an Marvel scope with none of the practice.
+It was the film trying to have a Marvel scope with none of the practice.
 If Warner Bros doesn’t learn soon, they’ll doom the DCEU before it ever gets good.